Dry Eye is the term used to describe eyes that do not produce enough tears or eyes that produce tears of the wrong chemical composition.

 insertion of small plugs in the corner of the eyes (punctum) to retain tearson your eye.
 In rare cases, surgery may be recommended.
 Whatever treatment is prescribed for you, it is very important that you follow your Eye Doctor’s instructions carefully.
 Dry Eye does not go away.
 However, by working together, you and your Doctor can keep your eyes healthy and protect your good vision.

-If you are in the Winter Haven, Sebring, Haines City, Lakeland, Clermont and Lake Wales areas and suffer from dry eyes, please contact Eye Specialists of Mid-Florida, P.A. to schedule an appointment.
+If you are in the Winter Haven, Sebring, Haines City, Lakeland, Clermont, Auburndale, or Lake Wales areas and suffer from dry eyes, please contact Eye Specialists of Mid-Florida, P.A. to schedule an appointment.